lubosdz/yii2-template-engine/README.md

 * $html = source HTML markup with placeholders like `<h1>{{ processMe }}</h1>`
 * $values = array of values like pairs `[processMe => value]` to be injected into or evaluated inside placeholders

+Once output generated, it can be e.g. supplied to [PDF](https://github.com/tecnickcom/TCPDF) or [MS Word](https://github.com/PHPOffice/PHPWord) renderer to produce a PDF or MS Word file respectively.

 Simple placeholders
 -------------------